Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment: Discussion, Limitations, and Future Work

 This work provides a modeling strategy to learn human decision processes from pairwise comparisons.
 The primary goal of this strategy is \textit{fidelity}, such that best-fit models from these classes are more faithful to humans' actual decision-making than standard hypothesis spaces.
 Our theoretical analysis demonstrates that these classes emerge from natural decision-making axioms, and our empirical analysis shows that greater \textit{fidelity} would lead to greater model \textit{accuracy} in some cases.
+The advantages of cognitively-faithful models will depend on the application.
+In applications like online recommender systems, it may be sufficient to predict human behavior accurately, without simulating their actual decision processes.
+However, cognitively-faithful models would be desirable in other high-stakes AI domains (e.g., healthcare and sentencing), where the interpretability and alignment of AI’s decisions with the users is pivotal in establishing trust \citep{jacovi2021formalizing}.
+Cognitively-faithful models would also be preferable in domains with no ``ground truth'' (like kidney allocation), where model validation requires the user to understand and evaluate the model’s decision process.
+Lastly, cognitively-faithful models are essential for any use of AI in moral domains, since stakeholders expect an AI to justify its moral decisions in a similar manner as humans \citep{lima2021human}. \iflongversion For AI applications that satisfy any of the above criteria, cognitively-faithful models are preferred over generic modeling methods. \fi